 How long will it take for you to find out what has changed from last year?
 Where will you get the information?
 How can you be sure that you haven’t missed something?

-In your first year of trading you may need two returns as your accounting period could be just a few days over one year.
+In your first year of trading you may need two CT600 returns as your accounting period could be just a few days over one year.

 Fines and Penalties

-“Every individual or business is expected to keep records that allow them to provide a complete and accurate return.
-HMRC also expects them to check with their agent, or HMRC, to confirm the correct position, if they are not sure.”
+And what if you get it wrong – HMRC do not allow ignorance as an excuse.
+They generally say that every individual or business is expected to keep records that allow them to provide a complete and accurate return.
+HMRC also expects them to check with their agent (the HMRC term for accountants), or HMRC, to confirm the correct position, if they are not sure.